data-provider/core/README.md

 ## Handling many api instances at a time.

 `apis` object methods allow to configure, set headers or clean many instances at a time.
-Apis can be grouped and categorized using tags, and this methods will be applied only to apis matching provided tags.
+Apis can be grouped and categorized using tags (through the `tags` option), and this methods will be applied only to apis matching provided tags.

 If no tags are provided when invoking methods, they will be applied to all api instances.

+> An [example of multiple configuration](docs/apis-config.md) is available in the docs.

 `import { apis } from "@xbyorange/mercury-api"`